Edgar J. Kaufmann Conference Center: Sale and preservation efforts

 In 1998, the IIE sold the building to Foundation for the Support of the United Nations (FSUN), a group backed by Japanese financiers.
 The IIE retained seven stories in the building and was allowed to use the conference center 30 days a year.
 After the sale, the New York City Landmarks Preservation Commission (LPC) was considering designating the room as an interior landmark.
 The agency's rules mandated that interior landmarks had to be public spaces, but the Kaufmann Conference Center could only be accessed by invitation.
 By 2000, FSUN was planning to convert the Kaufmann Conference Center into offices.
 At the time, FSUN estimated that the space could earn more than $2 million a year if it were rented out as office space.
 FSUN offered to sell the conference center's decorations to anyone who was willing to remove them.
 The Preservation League of New York State put the rooms on a list of "threatened historic sites".
 The LPC convinced FSUN to temporarily refrain from selling off the conference center until the commission could hold a hearing on the rooms.

 FSUN ultimately withdrew their offer to sell the conference center in June 2001.
-Following the September 11 attacks in 2001, public access to 869 United Nations Plaza was restricted because of security concerns, since the building contained two countries' missions to the United Nations.
+Following the September 11 attacks in 2001, public access to 809 United Nations Plaza was restricted because of security concerns, since the building contained two countries' missions to the United Nations.
 The LPC held public hearings on the rooms in 2001 and again in 2002.
 Preservationists wrote over 30 letters in support of designating the rooms as a landmark.
 According to The New York Times, the letters described the center as having hosted such events as "wedding receptions, a three-day Scandinavian Christmas party and a reception for the king and queen of Spain".
 The IIE continued to rent out the Kaufmann Conference Center for events until 2008, when the conference center was temporarily converted into offices.

 In late 2015, the LPC again hosted a public hearing on whether to designate the Kaufmann Conference Center as an interior landmark.
 This was part of a review of 95 listings that had been calendared by the LPC for several decades but never approved as city landmarks.
-The LPC rejected the interior-landmark designation in February 2016 because the interior was a private space.
+The LPC rejected the interior-landmark designation in February 2016 because the interior was a private space, and the LPC could only give interior-landmark designation to spaces that were ordinarily open to the public.